 The availability of oxygen keeps the decomposition process moving forward.
 This is called aerobic decomposition.

 If a body is deprived of oxygen, decomposition will nonetheless occur.
 For example, if a body is placed in a coffin that is sealed within a concrete burial liner or vault, the oxygen-deprived situation results in anaerobic decomposition.
-Aerobic decomposition (decay with oxygen) typically is faster process, depending on other associated factors.
+Aerobic decomposition (decay with oxygen) typically is a faster process, depending on other associated factors.

 One of the most pervasive misconceptions is that embalming stops the decomposition process.
 It does not.
 Rather, embalming slows it down to permit time for viewing and a funeral.
 Yes, there are famous people who have been embalmed in a manner for perpetual public viewing.
 However, not only have these bodies been subjected to a specialized embalming process, they are constantly tended to by professionals to stave off decomposition.